chhoumann/quickadd/README.md

 ![image](https://user-images.githubusercontent.com/29108628/121774245-cfa74e00-cb81-11eb-9977-3ddac04dc8bd.png)

 The `logBook` user script simply updates the book in my daily page to something I specify in a prompt.
 Here it is - with some comments that explain the code.
+[How-to-install guide](https://github.com/chhoumann/quickadd/issues/15#issuecomment-864553251).

 ```js
 // You have to export the function you wish to run.